Welcome to this hands-on Ekrin B37 review. We’re excited to share our personal experience with this surprisingly good massage gun.

 Get 20% OFF with the MGA20 code.Apply Coupon

 |Discount for our readers|| 20% OFF with the MGA20 coupon |

 Get it right here!

 So first things first.
 You can tell that Ekrin Athletics really mean business with the quality of the B37’s carrying case.
 It’s nicely built and straightaway tells you that whatever’s inside is not a toy.

 We’ll go ahead and call it a nice little travelling case.
-It has two zippers which again felt really like we were opening a premium package.
+When unboxing it, we discovered two zippers which again felt really like we were opening a premium package.
 Enough about the case though.